10 Symptoms of Alzheimer's Disease

 The symptoms in the middle stage are at a level that prevents the continuation of daily activities.
 Restlessness, paranoia, aggressive or hostile behaviors towards others, motor skill impairments, significant deterioration in social relationships, and instances of getting lost are observed.

-In the advanced stage of Alzheimer disease, the individual becomes someone in need of care.
-Problems such as emotional disturbances that negatively affect the person's relationships with their family and close and distant acquaintances, constant wandering, difficulty in speaking or performing simple tasks, seeing dreams, and inability to control the bladder and bowels are observed.
+In the advanced stage of Alzheimer's disease, the individual becomes someone who needs care.
+Problems such as emotional disturbances that negatively affect the person's relationships with their family and close and distant acquaintances, constant wandering, difficulty in speaking or performing simple tasks, seeing dreams, and being unable to control the bladder and bowels are observed.

 What Can We Do to Avoid or Delay Alzheimer's Disease?